herf/la-covid/README.md

 - Los Angeles publishes per-neighborhood COVID case data at [this webpage](http://publichealth.lacounty.gov/media/Coronavirus/locations.htm)
 - There is a geographic dashboard of total cases [here](http://dashboard.publichealth.lacounty.gov/covid19_surveillance_dashboard/).
 - We have used this list of [Service Planning Areas](http://www.laalmanac.com/health/he798.php) in order to cluster the neighborhoods into regions.
-This mapping (including typos in the source data).
+Our mapping also includes region maps for typos in the source data.